shksa/Yeezy/readme.md

             the other produces boolean values
     - **If-Else expression**
         - In the condition of the if expression, anything other than NULL and false are evaluated to TRUE.
+- **Return statements**
+    - Can be used as a top-level statement in the program.
+    - Statements after the it wont be evaluated.
+    - We need to keep track of the return value so that we can later decide whether to stop evaluation or not.